 This website is about finding solutions to fitting exercise into a busy lifestyle.
 All the My Fitness Planner workouts are short but effective, so that you can fit them in when you have a few minutes to spare.
-Each post on the site has a workout with instructions for the exercises, some also have a printable workout schedule available for download.
-The Planner Shop has challenges and progressive workout programs with printable resources including:
+Each workout post has a printable workout schedule.
+There are also posts on general well being and healthy living.
+There are 3 types of exercise plan on the site – quick workouts, challenges and fitness programs.

 The workouts are between 5 minutes and 20 minutes long.
 Some are full body, or others focus on one area, such as abs or legs.